 “An unhealthy gut can result in unhealthy skin.
-Acne may be a sign of weakened immunity, which can happen when harmful bacteria from the gut goes into the bloodstream,” says Dr Melvin Look, Director of PanAsia Surgery at Mount Elizabeth Hospital.
-He is a consultant surgeon in gastrointestinal, laparoscopic and obesity surgery and has special interest in endoscopy and the treatment of digestive diseases.
+Acne may be a sign of weakened immunity, which can happen when harmful bacteria from the gut goes into the bloodstream,” says Dr Melvin Look, Director of PanAsia Surgery at Mount Elizabeth Hospital and a consultant surgeon in gastrointestinal, laparoscopic and obesity surgery.

 “Changes in our gut microbiota may also trigger the release of neurotransmitters that lead to an overproduction of excess sebum in our skin.
 The harmful skin bacteria feeds on the sebum and clogs up pores.”

 But just what is the connection between acne and gut issues?
 And more importantly, how can you ascertain if your acne is caused by gut issues?

 “Our intestines are part of the gut-brain-skin axis.
 You can tell that there’s a disturbance in this axis is when your acne breakouts are related to episodes of altered mental states such as stress, depression and anxiety, together with digestive symptoms such as abdominal bloating, discomfort, loose stools or constipation.”